mmeyer95/meredithmeyer.info/trajectory.md

 The output of the prediction step is used in the next step, behavior planning.

 ### Behavior Planning
-The goal of the behavior planning step for this project is the determination of a target lane (1, 2, or 3) and speed (<50 mph).

 Once I defined the presence of other cars, I decided on a move and car speed.
 I used boolean logic to determine if a right or left lane change was appropriate:

 <code>bool left_move = current_lane>0 && (!car_left || ((ref_vels[current_lane-1] > ref_vels[current_lane]+4) && ref_dists[current_lane-1]>20)) && behaviors.back()!=1;
 bool right_move = current_lane<2 && (!car_right || ((ref_vels[current_lane+1] > ref_vels[current_lane]+4) && ref_dists[current_lane+1]>20)) && behaviors.back()!=-1; </code>

 The conditions for a lane switch, as defined by the above code are: